tzijnge/LotusRpc/README.md

 The same applies to LRPC functions inside a service.

 ## Platform independent
 LRPC uses Python to generate code and can therefore be used on all platforms that support Python.
-The generated C++ code can be compiled for any platform with a suitable compiler.
+The generated C++ code is C++11 compatible and can be compiled for any platform with a suitable compiler.

 > **DISCLAIMER:** All development is done on Windows.
 Continuous integration is done with Github Actions on Ubuntu.